v-pbartley/openhack-mc4h/Challenge-13/ReadMe.md

 ![Patient Resources](./images/patient-count-postman.png)
 3. Select a Patient resource and record the patient identifier.
 This will be used to create the Consent resource.

 Visual Studio Code with the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension may also be used to complete this challenge.
 See the walkthrough [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/using-rest-client) for details on how to use REST Client to access Azure Healthcare APIs.
-Be sure to note that in all cases you will be using the Secure FHIR-Proxy endpoint to complete this challenge.
+Be sure to note that in all cases you will be using the FHIR-Proxy endpoint to complete this challenge.

 ## Step - 2 Post Consent Record to FHIR Service